• Skip to primary navigation

 red velvet cake

-In fact most recipes you will find have a bottle of red food colouring, and as a Food Scientist I can tell you that would be an ILLEGAL amount of food colouring.
+In fact most recipes you will find have a bottle of red food coloring, and as a Food Scientist I can tell you that would be an ILLEGAL amount of food coloring.
 It would never be permitted to be sold in stores, so why would you make it like that at home?
+I'm happy to say that this cake has just ½ teaspoon of food coloring, and that is plenty to give this cake a lovely red hue.

 red velvet cake